Table of Contents

 My story of meeting people in a new city

-After my experiences moving to Mexico City, I decided to write this blog post to help others in the same situation, regardless of location.
+After my experiences moving to Mexico City in 2019, I decided to write this blog post to help others in the same situation, regardless of location.

 Before moving to Mexico, I’d been solo travelling and working remotely for 18 months already, spending anywhere between a few days and a few months in a new place.
 Life was good but I was getting tired of transient connections.